ihchoi12/inho-note.github.io/_posts/2021-03-27-java-c++-type-casting.md

 assertNotEquals(myDouble, myInt);
 ```
 ##### Reference variable (only JAVA)
-- ALL objects in JAVA are references
+- ALL object variables in JAVA are references (the value is the address, it may not be the actual memory address though [3, 4])
 - Only refers to an object (NOT contain the object itself)
 - **reference variable casting** does NOT touch the object it refers to, but only labels this object in another way
 - It may expands (downcasting) or narrows (upcasting) opportunities to work with it